 My love of bold designs and colours probably started the day I came home from kindergarten and my mother had tye-dyed all of our clothes.
 My childhood was an immersion in creativity.
 My mother is an amazing artist who did everything -pottery, batik, weaving, oil painting, silk painting, macramé, etc. My father had a full studio for gem carving and jewelry design.
 Their joint creativity was showcased in every room in our house, from mosaics to murals and custom built furniture.

-Born in Vancouver to very artistic parents, we had everything from a potter's wheel and looms to a jewellery studio in the house when I was growing up.
-Originally pursuing a Post Secondary Education and a career in Graphic Arts, I learned Airbrushing and took a detour, selling paintings at Stanley Park and various local galleries.
-Together with my partner Rick, I spent my 20’s designing and producing a line of wearable art, sold in boutiques throughout Western Canada.
-After a decade of being self employed artists, we happily settled into careers in management with regular pay cheques, along with marriage, a mortgage and a child.
-In my "spare" time I worked towards a mural painting certificate and other creative ventures, including teaching stamping, card making and community school craft classes to children.
+Originally pursuing a Post-Secondary Education and a career in Graphic Arts, I learned Airbrushing and took a detour which evolved into a business with my partner, Rick.
+We spent our 20’s designing and producing a line of wearable art, sold in boutiques throughout Western Canada.
+After a decade of being self-employed artists, we happily switched to careers in management with regular pay cheques, (along with a mortgage, marriage and a child).

-11 years ago I walked into a local glass bead making class and was hooked!
-After overcoming my fear of the the flame (Rick had to light the torch for me for the first few months), I have found my passion.
-I love the endless possibiilities of working with glass.
+I have always been fascinated by glass art; with it's colours and depth.
+15 years ago I walked into a 3 hour beginner bead making class and I was hooked!
+That weekend I ran out and purchased a hot head and basic starter kit.
+After overcoming my fear of the flame (I made Rick light my torch for the first 3 months), I knew that glass would be my next creative journey.
+All these years later, I am still in love with creating with glass.
 The learning curve is ongoing and I am always inspired.